Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Subway on tracks at station in Tokyo, Japan

-We researched and agonized over the best (and most economical) way to travel through Japan.
-By basing ourselves in 3 locations (rather than hopping to a new city every day) and flying into one destination and out of another, we only needed city-to-city transport twice.
-We traveled by both Shinkansen Bullet Train and bus to get between cities.
-In each city – Kyoto, Kawaguchi and Tokyo – we used public transport cards.
+We researched and agonized over the most economical way to travel through Japan.
+By basing ourselves in 3 locations and flying into one destination and out of another, we only needed city-to-city transport twice.

 JR Pass vs Individual Tickets

-While the Japan Rail Pass eliminates the need to purchase individual transportation tickets to many destinations, they are valid for very limited (or no) local transport options once in the city.
-For example, JR Passes cannot be used on Kyoto Metro and are only good when riding JR Buses – but not other local buses.
-After analyzing our trip plan and the places we wanted to travel to within each city, we did not find the JR Pass to be financially beneficial for our Japan Itinerary.
+For example, JR Passes cannot be used on Kyoto Metro and are only good when riding JR Buses – but not local buses.
+After analyzing our trip plan, we did not find the JR Pass to be financially beneficial for our Japan Itinerary.

 How We Paid for Public Transport in Japan